Solution for MySQL ERROR 1396 (HY000): Operation CREATE USER failed for

 After doing some searching online it seems that is one of the notoriously cryptic MySQL error messages that is woefully overloaded.

-I did manage to fix the error (which ended up being a foreign key reference from another table → Continue reading “Figuring out MySQL ERROR 1005 (HY000) Can’t create table (errno: 150)”
+I did manage to fix the error (which ended up being a foreign key reference from another table to the one that was erroring out whereby the column definitions were not exactly the same) and learned two important things:

 Executing MySQL Queries and Commands from the Command Line to a Remote Server